soundpress/RulesOfNYC/docs/c38/index.rst

 (j) The supervisory dockmaster may revoke, terminate or refuse to renew any permit issued pursuant to this section:

-(k) where the permittee or applicant for the renewal has been found liable in a proceeding before the Environmental Control Board of the City of New York (ECB) or in a court of three or more violations of these rules set forth in 56 RCNY Chapters 1 and 2 of this title;
+(k) where the permittee or applicant for the renewal has been found liable in a proceeding before the Environmental Control Board of the City of New York (ECB) or in a court of three or more violations of these rules set forth in 56 RCNY Chapters 1 and 2;

    (2) where the applicant for renewal or permittee has failed to pay any outstanding fees, charges, fines or civil penalties within 15 days of the date of mailing of a written notice of such outstanding amount;

-   (3) where the permittee or applicant for renewal has been found liable in a proceeding before the ECB or in a court of engaging in disorderly behavior as defined in 56 RCNY § 1-04(i), paragraphs (6), (7), and (9) of 56 RCNY Chapter 1 of this title; or
+   (3) where the permittee or applicant for renewal has been found liable in a proceeding before the ECB or in a court of engaging in disorderly behavior as defined in 56 RCNY § 1-04(i), paragraphs (6), (7), and (9) of 56 RCNY Chapter 1; or

    (4) as provided in subdivision o of this section, in accordance with the needs or requirements of the Department or the interests of the City as determined by the supervisory dockmaster.